-These fields allow you to enable or disable the primary and secondary IDE controller.
+This field is used to enable or disable the IDE controller.
 The default is Enabled.
 Select Disabled if you want to add a different hard drive controller.

-Primary Master/Slave PIO and Secondary Master/Slave PIO
+Primary Master PIO and Primary Slave PIO

 PIO means Programmed Input/Output.
 Rather than have the BIOS issue a series of commands to effect a transfer to or from the disk drive, PIO allows the BIOS to tell the controller what it wants and then let the controller and the CPU perform the complete task by themselves.
 Your system supports five modes, 0 (default) to 4, which primarily differ in timing.
 When Auto is selected, the BIOS will select the best available mode after checking your drive.